michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 >}}

 [^1]:
-    I do not require accommodations.
-There will come a day when that changes; however, I am thankfully not at that point.
+    I don't require accommodations.
+There will come a day when that changes; however, I'm thankfully not at that point.
 Besides employing a massively sized cursor, humongous text, dark-mode, and blue-light blocking eyeglasses, I'm good.
 It would be nice if I could commute home before nightfall due to my poor night vision.
 It would also be nice if my colleagues understood I regularly miss handshakes and fail to see somebody approaching me from the side.
-But those are not and should not be dealbreakers.
+But those aren't and shouldn't be dealbreakers.
-[^2]:
-    When I published this blog post, I believed this matter was closed and that I was writing retrospectively.
-Several months had passed.
-I believed I was writing for friends, family, peers, and users (of my open-source tools).
-Although I knew it was _technically_ possible that old friend may find this post, I did _not_ think that was probable, nor did I think it mattered if they did or didn't.
-Frankly speaking, I estimated the probability to be asymptotically zero.
-Pushing somebody away from us — especially without cause, reason, or explanation — is rarely followed by looking them up online or reading their writing.
-After publishing this blog post, however, this story became much worse and _significantly_ stranger.
-I haven't decided yet if I will publish something about that or not.
-Whatever I end up doing, I will simply clarify in the meantime that "strange and off" was a _profound_ understatement.